CT Braces - New Haven

 Two-Phase treatment is a three-step process to ensure that your child develops a healthy, beautiful smile.
 In phase one,

 - Our New Haven orthodontist will treat jaw growth or tooth crowding or spacing issues in your child’s mouth to encourage proper alignment of permanent teeth.

 - Then, there is a resting period, during which your child’s permanent teeth can naturally erupt without being hindered by a retainer.

 - In Phase Two, our Orthodontic Orthodonist sets full upper and lower braces to correct any remaining alignment issues in the permanent teeth.

-If you believe your child can benefit from this treatment, or your family dentist has referred you, contact our office in New Haven today.
+Contact our office in New Haven today if you believe your child can benefit from this treatment or your family dentist has referred you.

 New Haven Adult Orthodontics